How Much Does a Walk-in Bath Cost?

 By Josh

-Last updated 21st January 2025 - Reading time: 15 mins
+Last updated 24th June 2025 - Reading time: 15 mins

-At a glance
+At a Glance

-• The average cost to install a walk-in bath is £2000-£6000
+• The average cost to install a walk-in bath is £3,000.

-• It will take about two to five days to complete
+• It will take about two to five days to complete.

-In this article you'll find the following:
+In this guide, you'll find:

-• A breakdown of the pricing details for different types of walk-in baths
+• A breakdown of the pricing details for different types of walk-in baths.

-• How long the work is likely to take
+• How long the work is likely to take.

-• Building regulation and planning permission for a walk-in bath
+• Building regulation and planning permission for a walk-in bath.

-A walk-in bath is a unique bathtub that allows users to walk-in via door, before shutting the door to make it watertight, enabling the user to have a bath without the requirement of stepping into it over the edge.
-This design makes it far more accessible to people with mobility issues, the elderly and those that may struggle to use a standard design bathtub.
+A walk-in bath is a unique bathtub that allows users to walk-in via a door, before shutting the door to make it watertight, enabling the user to have a bath without the requirement of stepping into it over the edge.

-Due to the likely users of a walk-in bath, there are a wide range of additional features that can be installed with the walk-in bath.
-For example, things like handrails and anti-slip flooring is usually essential, along with a multitude of seating options from motorised seats to manual lifting seats. walk-in baths are incredibly popular across the UK, and for some, it is an essential feature of the bathroom.
+For example, things like handrails and anti-slip flooring are usually essential, along with a multitude of seating options from motorised seats to manual lifting seats.
+Walk-in baths are incredibly popular across the UK, and for some, it is an essential feature of the bathroom.

 walk-in bath